gtaws/ProtectWithWAF/lab1/README.md

 10. Hover your mouse just over to the right of the password displayed and you should see an icon which when clicked will copy the password.
 11. Select **Download Remote Desktop File** and then run it.
 12. You should be prompted for user credentials and the user name should be prefilled with **Administrator** and you can paste in the password copied above.
 Once you have supplied the ID/Password click the appropriate button to proceed.
+    *   While connecting you will be prompted about a certificate not being verified.
+This should occur twice, click continue each time.
     *   If you have the option to save the password feel free to check that box before connecting.
     *   If you are not prompted for credentials it's likely the security group on your instance is not allowing your source IP address.
 Please make sure you have completed all of preperation steps.
 You can also review your security group rules assigned to the ec2 instance.